 2020: 4 Feature wins with 1 Dash, 8 Heat Race wins, 12 Fast Times, 18 Top 5's, 29 Top 10's, with 3 Rain Outs and 45 Races Cancelled due to the virus.
 He did pick up the Marysville Track Championship and now has 22 Driving Championships.

 2021: 10 Feature wins with 2 Dash, 13 Heat Race wins, 8 Fast Times, 23 Top 5's, 32 Top 10's, with 1 Rain Out.
 He picked up his 8th Placerville Track Championship and his 1st a Petaluma Speedway.
 This brings him to 24 Driving Championships.

 2022: 4 Feature wins with 3 Dash, 11 Heat Race wins, 13 Fast Times, 15 Top 5's, 23 Top 10's, with 6 Rain Out/Fire Camp.
 He picked up his 9th Placerville Track Championship and his 1st Sprint Car Challenge Tour (SCCT) Championship.
 This brings him to 26 Driving Championships.

-The 2018 season has Andy reunited with the F&F Racing x1 Team.
+The 2019 season Andy again running for the F&F Racing x1 Team.
 They will be running for both Placerville Speedway & SCCT Championships.
-With SDS switching to 360 sprints this year Andy will be in his Family 92 for the majority of their races but scheduling conflicts will keep him from going for the championship there.
+At SDS Andy will be in his Family 92 for the majority of their races but scheduling conflicts will again keep him from going for the championship there.
 He will be running the A&A Motorsports #92 in the 410 events at Silver Dollar Speedway, select King of the West Series and World of Outlaw races.